AlexBNZ/gravity_falls/README.md

 ### Zodiac Missions

 In a manner similar to the much-loved *The Addam's Family* pinball machine of yesteryear, the base challenge of the game is to work your way through all 10 different missions presented on the playfield zodiac (mission names are taken from episode titles).
-To activate a mission, the player must first spell "STAN" using those targets, which activates a 20 second window during which access to the Mystery Shack is granted.
+To activate a mission, the player must first spell "STAN" using those targets, which activates a 20 second window during which access to the lit Mystery Shack is granted.
 Shoot the Mystery Shack to light the Zodiac saucer.
 Once the lit Zodiac saucer is hit, the mode begins.
 The *Question Mark* mode is always lit first.
 (CURRENTLY WORKING!)

 * **Question Mark (Soos and the Real Girl)**